Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Empirical Results

 Finally, we increase $M$ to $8\times8$, $\numrf$ to $16$ and sample $\gamma_i$ in the interval $[10\unit{\decibel},20\unit{\decibel}]$.
 In addition, we consider \gls{dft} quantization with $D_\upm{c}=4$ groups, where $\numfbv=4$, $\numfbv=6$, $\numfbv=8$ and $\numfbv \in \uset{4,\dots, 8}$ uniformly, respectively.

 Furthermore, for each system instance $\ssample$, we sample $32$ instantaneous channel coefficients $(\vh_{i,s})_{s=1}^{32}$ and compute $\hbR_i$ as the covariance estimate of $(\hvh_{i,s})_{s=1}^{32}$.
-The estimated statistical \gls{csi} $(\hbR_i)_i$ is used to choose the analog beamforming matrix $\bA$, while an additional uplink problem $\digbfmapul$ is solved to obtain baseband beams $\bB$ for each corresponding sampled coefficient $(\hvh_{i, s})_i$ individually.
-In addition, denoted as U-G-HBF-2GCN, an unrolled \gls{dn} employing separate \glspl{gcnn} for the analog and baseband beams is evaluated.
-This mimics the slower reconfiguration capability of analog components, which therefore relies on the channel statistics, while the quickly configurable baseband beams leverage instantaneous information.
+The estimated statistical \gls{csi} $(\hbR_i)_i$ is used to choose the analog beamforming matrix $\bA$, while an additional uplink problem $\digbfmapul$ is solved to obtain digital precoders $\bB$ for each corresponding sampled coefficient $(\hvh_{i, s})_i$ individually.
+In addition, denoted as U-G-HBF-2GCN, an unrolled \gls{dn} employing separate \glspl{gcnn}, and thus separate virtual channel covariances $\hbPsi_{i,j}$, for the analog beams and digital precoders is evaluated.
+This mimics the slower reconfiguration capability of analog components, which therefore rely on the channel statistics, while the quickly configurable digital precoders leverage instantaneous information.
 The outage probability is evaluated \wrt instantaneous \gls{csi}.

 Tab.~\ref{tab:8x8_statinst} shows that the proposed architecture U-G-HBF-2GCN significantly outperforms the baseline G-HBF-marg for $2$ users and all investigated values of $\numfbv$, thereby clearly improving the allocated power if $\numfbv$ increases.
-The outage constraint for a single users is overfulfilled while the corresponding dual variables remain zero during training.
-This behavior may be caused by insufficient degrees of freedom in the \gls{gcnn} architecture or in the virtual channel mapping in \eqref{eq:est_ch_model}.
+The outage constraint for a single user is overfulfilled while the corresponding dual variables remain zero during training.
+This behavior may be caused by insufficient degrees of freedom in the \gls{gcnn} architecture or the channel mapping in \eqref{eq:est_ch_model}.
 In comparison, U-G-HBF-GCN does not significantly outperform G-HBF-marg, demonstrating the benefit of separate \glspl{gcnn} for statistical and instantaneous \gls{csi}.